Lightning-AI/pytorch-lightning/docs/source-pytorch/guides/speed.rst

 |

-Whereas :class:`~pytorch_lightning.strategies.ddp.DDPStrategy` only performs two transfer operations, making DDP much faster than DP:
+:class:`~pytorch_lightning.strategies.ddp.DDPStrategy` only performs two transfer operations for each step, making it the simplest distributed training strategy:

 1. Moving data to the device.
 2. Transfer and sync gradients.